family dispute arbitration in Whitehall, Pennsylvania 18052

 In the quiet town of Whitehall, Pennsylvania, the Miller family dispute escalated beyond heated family dinners into a full-blown arbitration war that tested relationships and legal patience alike.
 The case, docketed under 18052 Arbitration Services in early 2023, centered on a contested inheritance of a modest but cherished family property on Maple Grove Lane.

-It all began in January 2023, when Edith Miller, the matriarch who passed away in late 2022, left behind an estate valued around $480,000.
+It all began in January 2023, when the claimant, the matriarch who passed away in late 2022, left behind an estate valued around $480,000.
 The estate included the family home, a vacation cabin, and a portfolio of stocks.
 Edith’s will, drafted in 2015, explicitly divided the assets equally among her three children: James, Ruth, and Harold.
 However, a handwritten codicil discovered by Ruth threw the waters into turmoil.
 This note suggested that Edith intended to gift the Maple Grove Lane home exclusively to Ruth, citing her role as the primary caregiver in Edith’s final years.

 James and Harold vehemently contested the codicil's validity, arguing it was not properly witnessed and might have been influenced under duress.
 They sought arbitration to avoid prolonged court litigation, choosing a local Whitehall arbitration panel to settle the $200,000 home’s fate and related asset division.